Qiskit/qiskit-ibm-runtime/docs/index.rst

 Overview
 ==============

-Qiskit Runtime is a quantum computing service and programming model that streamlines quantum computations.
-It is designed to use classical compute resources to execute quantum circuits with more efficiency on quantum processors.
-It improves efficiency by giving you access to *primitives*, which are designed to run in *sessions*.

-Primitives are a simplified interface for defining `near-time quantum-classical workloads <https://research.ibm.com/blog/near-real-time-quantum-compute>`_ required to efficiently build and customize applications.
-They are designed to be run in sessions, which essentially bind the backend to your session jobs for a period of time so they are not interrupted by other users’ jobs.
+Qiskit Runtime is a cloud-based quantum computing service developed by IBM.
+It offers computational *primitives* to perform foundational quantum computing tasks and has built-in error suppression and mitigation.
+In addition, Qiskit Runtime has *sessions*, which allow you to run your circuits on a quantum computer without being interrupted by other users’ jobs.
+The combination of primitives, error suppression / mitigation, and sessions paves the way to efficiently build and execute scalable quantum applications.

-The following figure illustrates how the Qiskit Runtime program jobs are run when using sessions and primitives.
-The first job waits through the regular fair-share queue.
+The following figure illustrates how one can use Qiskit Runtime sessions and primitives.
+The first session request (job) waits through the regular fair-share queue.
 When it starts to run, the session is started.
 After the first session job is finished processing, the next job in the session is run.
 This process continues until the session is paused (due to a lack of queued session jobs) or closed.

 .. figure:: images/runtime-architecture.png
     :align: center